 Approximate riding time per day: 4 to 6 hours

 Meeting point: Calgary International airport (YYC) or hotel close to the airport.
 Set transfer pickup time is between noon and 6pm on Sundays and the drop off time is between noon and 6pm on Saturdays.

 Riding Ability Required: Beginner onwards.
 For cattle drives riders must be at intermediate level due to the rough terrain and long hours in the saddle.
 Minimum age 14.

 Usual Group Size: 1-10

 Transfer: 2018: C$315 1st passenger and C$52.50 thereafter, payable on site OR bus from Calgary C$90pp.
 Approx. transfer time 2 hours.

-A cattle ranch in unspoilt countryside with western tuition for intermediate riders onwards.
-Also varied riding out.
+A welcoming ranch in unspoilt countryside with tuition for beginner to intermediate riders.
+Also varied riding out for all levels.

 Trip Length: 8 days / 7 nights / 5 days riding